 *UPDATE* - Access up the Powerline Road

 has been restricted by the HOA as of October 1, 2016 so there is no longer an option to start along Rancho Vistoso Boulevard.
-New trailhead access is in the works with the Town of Oro Valley.
-There is access still from Edwin Road off of Oracle but the washes are very sandy and the dirt road very rough.
-4x4 vehicles highly recommended.
+New permanent trailhead access is in the works with the Town of Oro Valley though.
+THE BEST ACCESS right now is off of Miravista Lane in Catalina by the church but DO NOT PARK ON THE CHURCH PROPERTY.
+They have given outdoor enthusiasts permission for this access but BE COURTEOUS and AVOID SUNDAY MORNING HOURS when they're busy.
+Best parking is in the Basha's shopping center on the east side of Oracle, just north of Golder Ranch Road.
+There is also access still from Edwin Road further north off of Oracle but the washes are very sandy and the dirt road very rough.
+4x4 vehicles highly recommended for the Edwin access.

 The second half of the trail does have some more technical sections, but overall this is a pretty smooth trail.
 Watch out for mountain bikers as it's one of the more popular local spots.
 You'll also encounter hunters on weekend mornings typically during season.

-again (about 2.25 miles from the start).
+(about 3.65 miles from the start).
 Cross the road and continue on the singletrack heading up the gradual ascent.
-At 3 miles from the start, you'll reach a "Y" in the trail.
-Head left (west) if you want to complete the short loop, otherwise stay right and continue on the full loop route.
+At 4.35 miles from the start, you'll reach a "Y" in the trail.
+Stay right to complete this longer route (left will take you on the Honeybee Canyon Short Loop

-From here you'll gradually descend back towards a windmill and cattle tank, with a few rolling hills thrown in.
-Be sure to look to your right and see the remnants of an old concrete dam.
-Upon reaching the cattle tank veer to your right down through a wash and up the hill on the other side.
-This next 0.6 miles is a bit rocky and involves some of the steeper hill climbs of the day, however, they're still fairly minor.
+From here, you'll gradually descend back towards a windmill and cattle tank, with a few rolling hills thrown in.
+Upon reaching the cattle tank, veer slightly right down through a wash and up the hill on the other side.
+This next 0.6 miles is a bit rocky and involves some of the steeper hill climbs of the day; however, they're still fairly minor.
 Once you crest the hill, it's pretty much all downhill thereafter.
-Just after mile 9, you'll be following along a fence line with some rolling terrain before opening onto another dirt road. *Note: Those linking with the Tortolita Pass
+Just after mile 10.4, you'll be following along a fence line with some rolling terrain before opening onto a wider dirt trail and past a water hole. **Note: Those linking with the Tortolita Pass

-Trail will alter their course at this point and stay on the dirt road rather than crossing the cattle guard**
+Trail will stay on the dirt trail (crossing Edwin again) rather than crossing the cattle guard**

-After hitting this dirt road at the 9.2-mile mark, take a left and cross the cattle guard, then take an almost immediate right back down more singletrack.
+After hitting this dirt road at the 10.6-mile mark, take a left and cross the cattle guard, then take an almost immediate right down more singletrack.
 This will lead you past the remnants of an old corral with another scenic windmill.
-Just past the corral, you'll start heading to the right down a dirt road before veering to the left down another singletrack path.
-Keep your eyes on the loose dirt here and you'll see the mountain bike tracks leading you the right direction.
+Just beyond the corral, you'll start heading to the right down a dirt road for a VERY SHORT distance before veering to the left down another singletrack path.
+Keep your eyes on the loose dirt here, and you'll see the mountain bike tracks leading you the correct direction.
 Enjoy the next few fast miles of gradual downhill!

-From here on out, the trail crosses a few more dirt roads but the singletrack path is pretty visibly seen directly across the roads so just keep going straight.
-The next major junction is at about 12.85 miles where you'll again just stay straight.
-This junction is where you would spill out if doing the short loop.
-Right at about mile 14.2, there's one last moderate hill climb for good measure.
-Once past this follow the trail to the Powerline Road
+From here on out, the trail crosses a few more dirt roads but the singletrack path is pretty visibly seen directly across the roads so just keep going straight on singletrack.
+The next major junction is at about 14.4 miles where you'll again just stay mostly straight (slightly right).
+This junction is where you would spill out if doing the Honeybee Canyon Short Loop

 It's the desert so you may encounter rattlesnakes, bobcats, coyotes, javelina, etc. Mountain lions do inhabit the area but are rarely sighted.
 Cows graze this land too but are pretty docile and are used to human traffic.
 Plenty of cactus so watch your step!
 You'll see a great variety of desert plants.